Another Word For TO

 pip to the post

-Verb : (idiomatic, sports) to overcome a strong competitor in a sporting event, especially by gaining a small advantage over him at the last decisive moment.
+Verb : (idiomatic, sports) To overcome a strong competitor in a sporting event, especially by gaining a small advantage at the last decisive moment.

-Verb : (idiomatic) to overcome a prominent competitor, gaining his position, especially by making a smart sudden move.
+Verb : (idiomatic) To overcome a prominent competitor, gaining their position, especially by making a smart, sudden move.

 mean the world to